 From an early age, Ernesto Muyshondt has been connected with the right-wing political party, ARENA.
 His family was close friends with Roberto D’Aubuisson, the original founder of the right-wing political party.

 Throughout his life, Ernesto Muyshondt has been involved with ARENA in different positions.
-Muyshondt’s most prominent positions in Salvadoran politics has been as a deputy in the Legislative Assembly and now mayor of San Salvador.
+Muyshondt’s most prominent position in Salvadoran politics has been as a deputy in the Legislative Assembly and the mayor of San Salvador.

 Deputy or Congressmen from 2015 to 2018

 Mayor of San Salvador.
 2018 to 2021

-IN the 2018 elections, Ernesto defeated Jackeline Rivera, the FMLN candidate, and became mayor of the country’s most prominent City Hall.
+In the 2018 elections, Muyshondt defeated the FMLN candidate Jackeline Rivera and became mayor of the country’s most prominent City Hall, in the country.

-During his time as mayor of the capital, Ernesto has become one of the most popular politicians in El Salvador.
-According to many respected polls, only President Nayib Bukele is more popular than the mayor of the capital.
+During his time as mayor of the capital, Muyshondt was one of the most popular politicians in El Salvador.
+According to many respected polls, only President Nayib Bukele was more popular than him.

-In early 2020, Salvadoran prosecutor Raul Melara accused Ernesto Muyshondt, along with six others, of electoral fraud and illicit group association.
+In early 2020, Salvadoran prosecutor Raul Melara accused Ernesto Muyshondt, and six other individuals, of electoral fraud and illicit group association.

-These accusations originated from the 2014 presidential campaign.
-Muyshondt allegedly met with gang members and paid them money to vote for Norman Quijano, the presidential candidate for the right-wing political party ARENA.
+These accusations originated from the 2014 presidential campaign when Muyshondt allegedly met with gang members and paid them money to vote for Norman Quijano, the presidential candidate for the right-wing political party ARENA.